clementpl/influx-crypto-trader/README.md

 Every trader are persist to MongoDB to restart them on reboot (persist OK, restart TODO).

-I'm also working on a machine learning part with tensorflow (Supervised and Reinforcement learning)
+I'm also working on machine learning stuff with tensorflow (Supervised and Reinforcement learning)

-Any help can be usefull to make the software "stronger" :)
+You can email me at clement22860@gmail.com.